neoforged/governance/removal.md

 ## B. Initiation

-1. A Member (the triggering Member) may initiate the removal of another Member (the Member under removal) by calling for a vote in a private.
+1. A Member (the initiating Member) may initiate the removal of another Member (the Member under removal) by calling for a vote in a private.

     1.1.
-The removal call must include the name of the triggering Member, the Member under removal, a reason (or multiple reasons) for the removal, and either the specific Team being removed or the Neo Team.
+The removal call must include the name of the initiating Member, the Member under removal, a reason (or multiple reasons) for the removal, and either the specific Team being removed or the Neo Team.

     1.2.
 The removal call must be in a space accessible and visible to all Members of the Neo Team.
 It may be, but is suggested not to be, in a public space accessible to the general community.
 It should include a mention or notification to the Members of the Neo Team.